duendwang/zeppelinhangar-selfhost-guides/LinuxGuide.md

 It will probably say that some of the things are already installed, which is fine.
 Just make sure there are no errors.

 2. Install NVM (Node Version Manager).
-Instead of installing Node directly (and run the high risk of installing the wrong version), NVM is used because the code contains a setting that tells NVM which node version to use.
+Instead of installing Node directly (and run the risk of installing the wrong version), NVM is used because the code contains a setting that tells NVM which node version to use.
 This reduces any chance of complications down the road.
   1. `curl -o- https://raw.githubusercontent.com/nvm-sh/nvm/v0.39.1/install.sh | bash`
   2. Log out and log back in.
 If you're connected by SSH, run `exit` and reconnect.